jemik/LinProcMon/README.md

 ## Overview

-LinProcMon is a powerful security monitoring tool that uses the Linux kernel's netlink connector to receive real-time notifications about process execution events.
-It analyzes process memory mappings to detect suspicious behavior patterns commonly used by malware, including:
+LinProcMon is a powerful security monitoring tool that uses the Linux kernel's netlink connector to receive real-time notifications about process execution events. **New: Optional eBPF syscall monitoring for bulletproof detection of memory operations!** It analyzes process memory mappings to detect suspicious behavior patterns commonly used by malware, including:

 - **Memory Injection Detection**: Identifies code execution from memfd_create, /dev/shm, and anonymous memory regions
 - **Process Replacement**: Detects binary replacement and ELF manipulation techniques